12 Different Types of Butterflies in Alabama

 Adult Alabama mourning cloak butterflies that overwintered lay their eggs the following spring.

 In the afternoons, the males perch in sunny apertures to wait for appropriate ladies.
-Around the host plant’s branches, clusters of eggs are positioned.
+Clusters of eggs are positioned around the host plant’s branches.

 The caterpillars pupate and erupt as adults in June or July.
 The entire life of a caterpillar is spent in a social web where they all eat fragile leaves.

 Some adults move to the South in the fall.
-Tree sap, especially oak tree sap, is preferred by mourning cloaks.
+Mourning cloaks prefer tree sap, especially oak tree sap.

 They consume sap by going down the trunk and working their way up.
-They occasionally eat flower nectar, but they also graze on it.
+They occasionally eat flower nectar and graze on it.

 8. Pearl Crescent